1. Introduction

 3. Launches asset export pop-up (see Exporting an asset).

-4. Delete an asset.
+5. Delete an asset.

 Delete action is definitive, even if the asset is used in the analysis.

-4.2.3.
+4.3.3.
 Create an Asset

-In the library, after clicking on the icon Add Asset, the following pop-up appears:
+In the Library, after clicking on the icon Add Asset, the following pop-up appears:

 Add Asset

 1. To create an asset, it is also possible to import it (see Importing an asset).
+You have two options, you can import assets from the Asset import center, or MOSP.

 2. Name: This name must be unique for the analysis.